AccioScene: Compositional 3D Scene Generation via Graph Diffusion and Interaction-driven Critics: Related Work

 Synthesizing humans interacting with the 3D environment is a key challenge for advancing 3D scene understanding applications.
-Most attempts have been made to generate human poses and motions given a 3D scene.
+Recent developments in 3D human-scene interaction have been separately investigated in two distinct areas: human-to-scene synthesis and scene-to-human synthesis.
+On one hand, human-aware scene synthesis methods such as Pose2Room~\cite{nie2022pose2room}, SUMMON~\cite{ye2022scene}, MIME~\cite{yi2023mime}, and SHADE~\cite{hong2024human} generate 3D scenes from floor plans and human motion sequences.
+However, these approaches require human motion sequences during inference, which are not always easily accessible.
+On the other hand, most attempts on scene-aware human synthesis have been made to generate human poses and motions given a 3D scene.
+SceneGrok~\cite{savva2014scenegrok} predicts action maps from scanned 3D scenes.
 POSA \cite{hassan2021populating} introduced an ego-centric representation grounded in the surface-based 3D human model SMPL-X \cite{pavlakos2019expressive}, incorporating contact labels and scene semantics.
-To model potential interactions, they utilized a Conditional Variational Autoencoder (CVAE) based on the SMPL-X vertex positions.
-Dynamic human-object interactions have also been recently explored, e.g., text-to-motion synthesis \cite{li2024controllable, yi2024generating}.
-However, these aforementioned methods rely on accurate 3D scenes, and a noisy scene mesh can lead to penetration between the human body and scene.
-Another line of work takes the opposite framework.
-Pose2Room \cite{nie2022pose2room}, SUMMON \cite{ye2022scene}, MIME \cite{yi2023mime} and SHADE \cite{hong2024human} generate 3D scenes from floor plans and human activities.
-However, these approaches require human motion sequences during inference, which are not always easily accessible, limiting their applicability in human-conditioned scene synthesis.
-To summarize, recent developments in 3D human-scene interaction have been separately investigated in two distinct areas: scene-conditioned human synthesis and human-conditioned scene synthesis.
-Instead, we aim at going beyond the previous paradigms by leveraging geometric human priors to enhance the functionality of synthesized 3D scenes, creating a more integrated approach to human-perceived 3D scene synthesis.
+Dynamic human-object interactions have also been recently explored, e.g., text-to-motion synthesis \cite{li2024controllable,yi2024generating}.
+However, these methods rely on precise 3D scenes, and a noisy scene mesh can cause penetration between the human body and scene, and increasing computational complexity.
+Instead, we introduce scene synthesis through optimization, which utilizes the inferred 3D human models to enhance the functionality of synthesized 3D scenes.